WandernderVogel/arduino_midi/README.md

 ## Setup
 Wire the Board in this case a Arduino Nano like this
 ![Wiring Example](https://github.com/WandernderVogel/arduino_midi/blob/Easy/Arduino-Nano_midi_bb.png)
-Upload this code with you preffered IDE to your Microcontroller than start ttymidi with your Serial Port(Argument -s <your Port>) selected and start sending midi codes to your Laptop/Pc
+Upload the code with you preffered IDE to your Microcontroller than start ttymidi with your Serial Port(Argument -s <your Port>) selected and start sending midi codes to your Laptop/Pc

 ## Usage
 You can use this with the provided XML file for the DJ Programm [Mixxx](https://github.com/mixxxdj/mixxx)